Alexandr-Horton/portfolio/README.md

 src: https://github.com/Alexandr-Horton/prod_project <br>
 page:  <br>
+desc: Architectural methodology - Feature-Sliced Design.
-desc: A complete description of the project can be found in the Readme.
+A complete description of the project can be found in the Readme.